webpro-nl/knip/README.md

 When an issue type has zero issues, it is not shown.

+Getting too many reported issues and false positives?
+Read more about [handling issues][8].

 _(1)_ If an unlisted dependency is prefixed with `bin:` it means a binary is missing.
 This often equals the package name, but not always (e.g. `tsc` of `typescript` or `webpack` from `webpack-cli`).

-_(2)_ The variable or type is not referenced directly, and has become a member of a namespace.
+_(2)_ The variable or type is not referenced directly and has become a member of a namespace.
 Knip can't find a reference to it, so you can _probably_ remove it.

-### Output filters
+## Output filters

-You can `--include` or `--exclude` any of the types to slice & dice the report to your needs.
+You can `--include` or `--exclude` any of the reported issue types to slice & dice the report to your needs.
 Alternatively, they can be added to the configuration (e.g. `"exclude": ["dependencies"]`).

 Use `--include` to report only specific issue types (the following example commands do the same):